oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 At the time of writing, OAuth Mutual TLS is the most widely implemented and the only standardized sender-constraining method.
-The use of OAuth Mutual TLS therefore is RECOMMENDED.

 Note that the security of sender-constrained tokens is undermined when an attacker gets access to the token and the key material.
 This is, in